jay-joshy/allergyguide/README.md

 - Set of questions for RC studying
 - Critical appraisal of new research
-- Patient resources translated into different languages
+- Patient resources translated into different languages -- also with specific geographics (ie. BC, ON, etc.)
-- Hosting our own LLM with capabilities of searching through allergy guidelines

 **Please see the current draft website for a better idea of what is envisioned: [allergyguide.ca](https://allergyguide.ca)**